holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

 * `RegisterUpdate`: executed by both the entry and record authorities for the _old_ data to store metadata pointing to the _new_ data.
-This op collapses both the `RegisterUpdatedRecord` and `RegisterUpdatedContent` transforms into one for simplicity.
+This op collapses both the `RegisterUpdatedRecord` and `RegisterUpdatedContent` operations into one for simplicity.
 It contains the update action as well as the entry, if it is public.

     ```rust
     struct RegisterUpdate {